MarcL/djcruze.co.uk/src/pages/podcasts/2005-12-31-episode-8-best-of-2005-mix.md

     - "Royksopp – What Else Is There?
 (Thin White Duke Mix) – Wall Of Sound"
 ---
 Here it is.
 The one you have been waiting for.
 Episode 8 of the DJ Cruze podcast otherwise known as &#8220;The Best of 2005 Mix&#8221;.
-I&#8217;ve got together my favourite tunes from 2005 and stuck them in a bite-sized downloadable MP3 for your listening pleasure.
+I've got together my favourite tunes from 2005 and stuck them in a bite-sized downloadable MP3 for your listening pleasure.
 How good is that?

-It&#8217;s a bit longer than normal and comes in at 73 minutes and 30 seconds.
+It's a bit longer than normal and comes in at 73 minutes and 30 seconds.
 A nice fit for a CD if you want to listen to it in the car.
-Hopefully it won&#8217;t break my bandwidth limits too much!
+Hopefully it won't break my bandwidth limits too much!

-Here is the tracklisting for this week&#8217;s show:
+Here is the tracklisting for this week's show:

   * **Best of 2005 Mix**
       * Lilâ€™ Love – Little Love ([Soul Avengerz][3] Mix) – Positiva